-As described in a previous blog, prediction of skin sensitisation is an important part of risk assessment for many types of chemical.
+As described in a previous blog, the prediction of skin sensitisation is an important part of risk assessment for many types of chemicals.
 Historically, skin sensitisation potential has been assessed using in vivo models.
 However, regulatory requirements and animal welfare concerns have prompted a concerted effort to replace animal testing for this regulatory endpoint.
-Against this background, the detailed mechanistic understanding of the biological and chemical events leading to the induction of skin sensitisation as described in the appropriate adverse outcome pathway (AOP) has enabled the development of a multitude of non-animal test methods aligned to the early key events.
+Against this background, the detailed mechanistic understanding of the biological and chemical events leading to the induction of skin sensitisation as described in the appropriate adverse outcome pathway (AOP) has enabled the development of many non-animal test methods aligned to the early key events.

-Each of these in vitro test methods aims to quantify the impact of a substance on one or more of the key events as outlined in the AOP with a view to predicting sensitising potential.
+Each of these in vitro test methods aims to quantify the impact of a substance on one or more of the key events as outlined in the AOP to predict sensitising potential.
 To date, six non-animal methods addressing the first three key events of skin sensitisation have undergone full validation and have been translated into internationally recognised OECD Test Guidelines.

-The only test method to have completed validation and to have achieved regulatory acceptance so far for KE1, is the Direct Peptide Reactivity Assay (DPRA), an in chemico test method that addresses the molecular initiating event of the AOP by measuring binding to skin proteins using model synthetic peptides.
-This test method measures cysteine and/or lysine depletion using High Performance Liquid Chromatography (HPLC).
+The only test method to have completed validation and achieved regulatory acceptance so far for KE1 is the Direct Peptide Reactivity Assay (DPRA), an in chemico test method that addresses the molecular initiating event of the AOP by measuring binding to skin proteins using model synthetic peptides.
+This test method measures cysteine and/or lysine depletion using High-Performance Liquid Chromatography (HPLC).

-For KE2, there are two in vitro cell-based test methods that have reached regulatory acceptance; KeratinoSensTM and LuSens.
-These assays, described in OECD TG442D, are based on the understanding that skin sensitisers are known to induce genes that are regulated by the antioxidant response element (ARE) in keratinocytes.
-These in vitro assays use luciferase induction to measure the Nrf2 mediated activation of ARE-dependent genes in human keratinocyte-derived cell lines comprising a luciferase reporter gene.
-SENS-IS, a third assay aimed at addressing KE2, differs from KeratinoSensTM and LuSens in that it uses Reconstructed human Epidermis (RhE) and is a gene-expression based test method that seeks to discriminate between irritants, non-sensitisers and sensitisers, and to provide a correlate of potency.
+For KE2, two in vitro cell-based test methods have reached regulatory acceptance: KeratinoSensTM and LuSens.
+These assays, described in OECD TG442D, are based on the understanding that skin sensitisers are known to induce genes regulated by the antioxidant response element (ARE) in keratinocytes.
+These in vitro assays use luciferase induction to measure the Nrf2-mediated activation of ARE-dependent genes in human keratinocyte-derived cell lines comprising a luciferase reporter gene.
+SENS-IS, a third assay aimed at addressing KE2, differs from KeratinoSensTM and LuSens in that it uses Reconstructed human Epidermis (RhE) and is a gene-expression-based test method that seeks to discriminate between irritants, non-sensitisers and sensitisers, and to provide a correlate of potency.
 SENS-IS is currently under evaluation and discussion.

 There are currently no accepted non-animal methods for KE4.